The Sky's the Limit (Only Fools and Horses)

-"The Sky's the Limit" is an episode of the BBC sit-com Only Fools and Horses.
+"The Sky's the Limit" is an episode of the BBC sitcom Only Fools and Horses.
 It was the first episode of series 7, and first broadcast on 30 December 1990.
 In the episode, Del acquires a satellite dish for Boycie, unaware that it has been stolen from Gatwick Airport.

 Synopsis

 As Uncle Albert prepares breakfast, Del Boy informs him that Raquel is now sleeping with him instead of in Rodney's bedroom.
-Rodney has been drinking heavily since he was thrown out of his flat by Cassandra, who has gone on holiday to Spain with her mother Pam.
-As Del and Raquel leave, Rodney enters hungover and asks Albert to phone his work and tell them he will be off sick.
+Rodney has been drinking heavily since he was thrown out of his flat by Cassandra, who has gone on holiday to Spain with her mother, Pam.
+As Del and Raquel leave, Rodney enters, hungover and asks Albert to phone his work and tell them he will be off sick.

 Later, at Boycie's house, he has managed to get a new satellite dish installed.
-That night, at the Nag's Head, as Albert sings and plays "Red Sails in the Sunset" on the piano, Del enters, shortly followed by Cassandra's father Alan.
+That night, at the Nag's Head, as Albert sings and plays "Red Sails in the Sunset" on the piano, Del enters, shortly followed by Cassandra's father, Alan.
 They chat about how Rodney's drinking problem is ruining his life.
 Alan then mentions that when he retires and settles into his villa with Pam, he would like to leave his business to Rodney and Cassandra.
-Del then gets a phone call from Boycie's brother-in-law Bronco.
+Del then gets a phone call from Boycie's brother-in-law, Bronco.

-The next day, Boycie tells Del that someone stole his satellite dish, and as it was reported seen on the estate, asks Del to buy it back if offered it.
-Del follows Rodney to the balcony, and Rodney says that he will stop criticising Cassandra's promotion at her bank, as he wants their marriage to repair.
+The next day, Boycie tells Del that someone stole his satellite dish, and as it was reported seen on the estate, asks Del to buy it back if it.
+Del follows Rodney to the balcony, and Rodney says that he will stop criticising Cassandra's promotion at her bank, as he wants their marriage to be repaired.
 Del suggests that when Cassandra lands, Rodney take her to the bridal suite of a plush hotel near the airport.
 Rodney agrees to this idea.
-Del then points out a satellite dish installed on the balcony, which he got from Bronco and is intending to sell back to Boycie.
+Del then points out a satellite dish installed on the balcony, which he got from Bronco and intends to sell back to Boycie.
 That night, Rodney is certain that he and Cassandra will reconcile.
-But when he gets to Gatwick Airport, he finds out that Cassandra's plane has been rerouted and she has landed in Manchester.
+But when he gets to Gatwick Airport, he finds it in complete mayhem and is informed that Cassandra's plane has been rerouted and she has landed in Manchester.

-Boycie later tells Del that his satellite dish was not stolen, it was just taken away to be repaired, meaning the dish Del acquired was not Boycie's.
-Del phones Bronco, finding out that the dish was stolen from Gatwick Airport's main runway, causing chaos throughout Europe including Cassandra's diversion to Manchester.
+Boycie later tells Del that his satellite dish was not stolen but had been taken away to be repaired, meaning the dish Del acquired was not Boycie's.
+Del calls Bronco and learns that the dish was stolen from the main runway at Gatwick Airport, causing widespread chaos across Europe and forcing Cassandra's flight to be diverted to Manchester.
 Del and Rodney head for the balcony, and as they do so, the dish switches on and a large aeroplane flies towards Nelson Mandela House.
-The episode ends with the Trotter Brothers holding each other shouting, "Switch it off!"
+The episode ends with the Trotter brothers holding each other, shouting, "Switch it off!"